Temporal Contrastive Learning through implicit non-equilibrium memory: Speed-accuracy tradeoff

 The learning model proposed here relies on breaking the symmetry between free and clamped using timescales in a sawtooth protocol (Fig. \ref{fig:1schematic-pt2}C).
 The expectation is that our proposal for approximating the difference between free and clamped states works best when this symmetry-breaking is large; i.e. in the limit of slow protocols.

 We systematically investigated such speed-accuracy trade-offs inherent to the temporal strategy proposed here.
-First, we fix synaptic parameters $\theta_g,\tau_K$ and protocol parameters $(\tau_s,\tau_f)$ and consider protocols of varying amplitude $A = s^{clamped} - s^{free}$ (Fig. \ref{fig:speed_limitations}A).
-The kernel $K$ is of the form $K(t,t') \sim e^{- (t-t')/\tau_K} f(t-t')$, with the exact expression for the polynomial $f$ given in Appendix \ref{app:kernel_coefficients}.
-We compute $\Delta w_{ij}$ for these protocols and plot against amplitude $A$ in Fig. \ref{fig:speed_limitations}B. A line with zero intercept and slope $1$ indicates a perfect contrastive Hebbian rule.
-We see that the contrastive Hebbian rule is approximated for a regime of amplitudes $A_{min} < A < A_{max}$, where $A_{min},A_{max}$ are set by the requirement that $\theta_g$ separates the rate of change in the fast and slow sections of the protocol (Fig. \ref{fig:speed_limitations}B).
-A large dynamic range of amplitudes $A_{max}/A_{min}$ will allow for training a neural network on more complex inputs.
+First, we fix synaptic parameters $\theta_g,\tau_K$ and protocol parameters $(\tau_s,\tau_f)$ and consider protocols of varying amplitude $A = s^{\rm clamped} - s^{\rm free}$ (Fig. \ref{fig:speed_limitations}A).
+The protocol we use can be written in the form:

+with $\overline{s_{ij}}$ the average of the clamped and free states.
+For concreteness, we fix the kernel $K$ to be of the form $K(t-t') \sim e^{- (t-t')/\tau_K} f(t-t')$, with the exact expression for the polynomial $f$ given in Appendix \ref{app:kernel_coefficients}.

+We compute $\Delta w_{ij}$ for these protocols and plot against amplitude $A$ in Fig. \ref{fig:speed_limitations}B. A line with zero intercept and slope $1$ indicates a perfect contrastive Hebbian update.
+We see that the contrastive Hebbian update is approximated for a regime of amplitudes $A_{min} < A < A_{max}$, where $A_{min},A_{max}$ are set by the requirement that $\theta_g$ separates the rate of change in the fast and slow sections of the protocol (Fig. \ref{fig:speed_limitations}B).

 We determined this dynamic range $A_{max}/A_{min}$ for protocols of different timescales $\tau_s,\tau_f$, keeping the kernel fixed but always choosing a threshold $\theta_g$ which provides an optimal dynamic range for the synapse output, given a maximal amplitude magnitude (see Appendix \ref{app:kernel_constraints}).
 Choosing $\theta_g$ this way, we find the following trade-off equation,